Ron Mann

-Ronald Mann (born June 13, 1958), credited professionally as Ron Mann, is a Canadian documentary film director.
+Ronald Mann (born June 13, 1958) is a Canadian documentary film director.

 His work includes the films Imagine the Sound (1981); Comic Book Confidential (1988); Grass (1999) and Go Further (2003), both of which feature Woody Harrelson; In the Wake of the Flood (2010), which features author Margaret Atwood; and Altman (2014), about the life and career of film director Robert Altman.

-Mann has served as mentor to and worked with many filmmakers from the Toronto New Wave of the 1980s, including Atom Egoyan, Bruce McDonald, Jeremy Podeswa, and Peter Mettler.
+Early life

+Mann stated that the first film he watched was This Is Cinerama, a documentary.
+He considers A Hard Day's Night his favourite film and stated that it "really changed my life" as it made him choose to become a filmmaker rather than a musician.

 Career

 1970s–1980s

-A graduate of the University of Toronto, Mann began making films at a young age, creating Super 8mm films in the 1970s.
+Mann began making films at a young age, creating Super 8mm films in the 1970s.
+Mann worked at Sam the Record Man for three years and saved money to produce his first 16mm film, Flak, in 1975.
+He was influenced by Robert Kramer's Ice, John Cassavetes's Shadows, Michelangelo Antonioni's Red Desert, and Norman Mailer's Maidstone.

 Mann began making short films while in high school and studied briefly at Vermont's Bennington College before receiving a B.A. in film from the University of Toronto.
 His 1973 student film, The Strip, documented the historic Yonge Street strip.

+Mann met Elia Kazan at the Cannes Film Festival and asked if he should go to film school.
+Kazan told him not to study film, but to make them instead.
 Mann did not attend film school; instead, he learned filmmaking first-hand and using his own funds.
 In an interview with Now, he described this process: Every film was my last movie, I would go into debt, make another film to get myself out of debt.
-That's how I actually needed to keep going.Mann made his first feature, Imagine the Sound, in his early twenties.
+That's how I actually needed to keep going.

+Mann and David Fine started collaborating in 1978.
+One of their films, The Only Game in Town, received a Genie Award nomination for Best Theatrical Short Film.

+Mann attempted to make a documentary about the new wave music concert Heat Wave, but licensing issues prevented him.
+After the success of The Only Game in Town he met Emile de Antonio, who agreed to become the film's executive producer.
+However, five days before filming started Mann was told that they did not have enough money.
+Mann decided to instead make a film about avant-garde jazz, Imagine the Sound.
 The film, released in 1981, deals with the once-controversial genre of free jazz.
 Critic and film historian Jonathan Rosenbaum has said that Imagine the Sound "may be the best documentary on free jazz that we have."